 About the Courses

 The first course, 360, emphasizes the student’s “close encounter” with the natural world and the human systems that depend on it.
-Driven by your own interests, you might learn to write about nocturnal animals, or cities, or the energy grid, or biofuels — the sky is not necessarily the limit!
+Driven by your own interests, you might learn to write about endangered animals, or cities, or the energy grid, or biofuels — the sky is not necessarily the limit!

 The capstone course, 498, brings all you’ve learned to the task of an in-depth writing project, conducted in close partnership with world-class environmental researchers on our U of I campus.
 The final product, a polished piece of long-form journalism on a vital environmental research topic, will be something you can take with you to potential employers, as the crown jewel of your Certificate in Environmental Writing.
 And you might get published in Q Magazine!

 Let’s say you’re interested in taking one of these courses, but don’t want to commit to the certificate.
 That’s fine, too!
 We want as many students as possible involved in environmental writing.

 Faculty committed to teaching in the CEW include English Professor Gillen D’Arcy Wood, a prize-winning environmental historian and iSEE Associate Director; SESE Clinical Associate Professor Rob Kanter, author of the Environmental Almanac; Jamie Jones, Assistant Professor of English; John Barnard, Assistant Professor of Comparative & World Literature; and Lucinda Cole, Visiting Associate Professor of English.